|Home | Products | Services | Testimonials | Articles | Contact |||עברית|

 4) Follow Through.

 You could simply remind yourself about this list and constantly reread it .
-However there is a much better method...
+However there is a much more effective method...

 Find a friend to do this program with you and speak periodically (once a week or bi-weekly).
 Discuss how it is going.
 What are some of your challenges?
 How did you surmount them?
 In my experience most people do not have the self-discipline and motivation to do this by themselves.
 It can be very challenging (like most worthwhile things we do) Therefore doing it with someone else is a more effective way.